timkrebs9/api/README.md

 ## Documentation

+Documentation is available at:
+`www.codlify.net/docs`

 ## FAQ

 ## Known Bugs

 -   None so far

-## Support
+## License

-Reach out to me at one of the following:

--   mail@mailto.com
+This project is licensed under the terms of the MIT license.